-When you write test items in a matching format, do you stress about which terms should go on the left and which on the right?
+When you write matching type tests, do you stress about which terms should go on the left and which on the right?
 Are you puzzled about when to use the matching format and whether multiple choice would be better?
+Here are some answers to these perplexing issues.

-The Matching Format
+The Matching Type Test Format

-The matching test item format provides a way for learners to connect a word, sentence or phrase in one column to a corresponding word, sentence or phrase in a second column.
+The matching type test item format provides a way for learners to connect a word, sentence or phrase in one column to a corresponding word, sentence or phrase in a second column.
 The items in the first column are called premises and the answers in the second column are the responses.
 The convention is for learners to match the premise on the left with a given response on the right.
 By convention, the items in Column A are numbered and the items in Column B are labeled with capital letters.

-Many authoring tools come with a pre-built matching test item template, which may involve dragging responses to the premise or typing the letters from Column B into Column A. The authoring tool templates may vary from the conventions of the written format.
+Many authoring tools come with a pre-built matching type test template, which may involve dragging responses to the premise or typing the letters from Column B into Column A. The authoring tool templates may vary from the conventions of the written format.

-When to Use Matching
+When to Use Matching Type Test Items

 The matching test item format provides a change of pace, particularly for self-check and review activities.
 Many instructional designers employ them in quizzes and tests too.
 They are effective when you need to measure the learner’s ability to identify the relationship or association between similar items.
 They work best when the course content has many parallel concepts, for example: